lolikuru/to_aru_anime_converter/README.md

 - copy ass files
 - rename ass files
 - change output for using in jenkins
+- use full or half output log format
 - find files in path '/Download_mount/' for default

 import sys, subprocess, json, os, argparse